Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Conclusion

 \section{Conclusion}

-In this paper, we studied the problem of simultaneously assigning threads to servers and allocating server resources to maximize total utility.
-Each thread was modeled by a concave utility function.
-We showed that the problem is NP-hard, even when there are only two servers.
-We also presented two algorithms with approximation ratio $2 (\sqrt{2}-1) > 0.828$, running in times $O(mn^2 + n (\log mC)^2)$ and $O(n (\log mC)^2)$, respectively.
-We tested our algorithms on multiple types of threads, and found that we achieve over 99\% of the optimal utility on average.
-We also perform up to 5.7 times better than several heuristical methods.
+In this paper, we studied the novel problem of simultaneously assigning threads to servers and allocating server resources to maximize total utility.
+We showed that the problem is NP-hard, even when there are only two servers and all utility functions are concave.
+For concave utility functions, we presented two algorithms with approximation ratio $2 (\sqrt{2}-1) > 0.828$, running in times $O(mn^2 + n (\log mC)^2)$ and $O(n (\log mC)^2)$, respectively.
+In addition, we presented an algorithm with approximation ratio $\frac{1}{2}$ for threads with nonconcave utility functions, and an algorithm for concave utility functions with multiple resource types.
+Lastly, we tested our algorithms on multiple types of threads, and found that our algorithms always achieve at least 92\% of the optimal utility, and typically over 98\% of the optimal utility.
+Our utility is up to 9 times better than those of several heuristic methods.

-In our model we considered homogeneous servers with the same amount of resources and also a single resource type.
-In the future, we would like to extend our algorithm to accommodate heterogeneous servers with different capacities and multiple types resources.
-Also, in practice the utility functions of threads may change over time.
-Thus, we would like to integrate online performance measurements into our algorithms to produce dynamically optimal assignments.
-Finally, we are interested in applying our methods in real-world systems such as cloud computers and datacenters.
+In this work we considered homogeneous servers each with the same amount of resources.
+We are interested in extending this model to accommodate heterogeneous servers with different capacities.
+In addition, our algorithms are currently centralized, and all decisions are made by a single scheduler process.
+To scale the AA problem to larger system settings, we would like to consider distributed versions of our algorithms, where assignments and allocations are made concurrently by multiple schedulers.